Christoph Waltz

 Actors

 Christoph Waltz (born October 4, 1956) is an Austria actor and director, who’s been mainly active in the United States since 2009.
 His breakout American role came in Quentin Tarantino‘s Inglourious Basterds (2009), with Brad Pitt, Michael Fassbender, Eli Roth, Diane Kruger, Daniel Brühl, Til Schweiger and Mélanie Laurent; where he played SS officer Hans Landa.
 He would later collaborate with Tarantino once again with Django Unchained (2012), with Jamie Foxx, Leonardo DiCaprio, Kerry Washington, and Samuel L. Jackson; where he played bounty hunter Dr. King Schultz in Django Unchained.
-For each performance, he earned an Academy Award, BAFTA Award, and Golden Globe Award for Best Supporting Actor.
-Waltz also received the Best Actor Award at the Cannes Film Festival and a Screen Actors Guild Award for his portrayal of Landa.
+For each performance, he earned an Academy Award, BAFTA, and Golden Globe Award for Best Supporting Actor.

 Each review will be linked to the title below.